superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 4. Containers like crates, and player crafted things like refrigerators, wall safes, lockers, etc. that you crafted and placed.
 If your ally in a multi-player game crafted it, it's also player crafted storage.
 5. Vehicles like Bicycle, 4x4, Minibike, Motorcycle, Gyrocopter, and so on.
 All modded vehicles also work.

-This is the order in which items are Consumed from too, so Backpack and Toolbelt items are used first, just like in the base game, and after that Drones, then Collectors, etc.
+This is the order in which items are Consumed from, too, so Backpack and Toolbelt items are used first, just like in the base game, and after that Drones, then Collectors, etc.

 ![Player Crafted Wall Safe Consume Toggle](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/consume_toggle_on_player_wall_safe.jpg)
 An example of a player crafted storage, in this case a Wall Safe.